AngelRionCervi/VengarlJs/README.md

     `;
 ```

-would add new lines in the components style tag without replacing the old ones.
+would add new lines in the components style element without replacing the old ones.
 To prevent that we can use the nc function that identifies a set of css rules and replaces them when it gets called again.

 ```typescript